trammell/recipe-book/susans-recipes.md

 tender, stirring occasionally, about 2 hours.

 Uncover; increase heat to medium.
 Boil stew until juices are slightly thickened, about 10 minutes.
-Serve over rice.
+Serve over rice with naan and samosas.

-* FIXME: need to talk to Susan to get updates on this awesome recipe
+* This recipe doubles or even triples well.
+It also reheats well.
+Try freezing in 1-qt containers, then thawing and warming on the stove (takes about 20 minutes) for a quick but good mid-week meal.

+Alternative crock-pot cooking method:
+* prepare onions and beef (can be done the night before)
+* cook all ingredients except (coconut) milk in crock pot on low approximately 8 hours

 ## Barbecued Pork Burgers with Slaw